verypossible/elixir-starter-kit/README.md

 If you do wish to use Docker and Docker Compose, here are some commands you will find helpful.

+#### Environment Files

+The docker compose definition is configured to reference environment variables from an `.envrc` file.
+A sample file is stored at `.envrc.sample` and the environment file is gitignored.

 #### Running the API

 The API can be started with the standard Docker Compose `up` command.
 This will